 3. Eat your Favorite Seasonal Foods

 I know spring and summer seasonal produce gets a lot of hype (fresh local strawberries, *drool*).
 But don’t forget all of the amazing produce you can only find locally this time of year.
-Head to your local farmers market or considering purchasing a CSA box for the freshest brussel sprouts, figs, pears, pumpkins, and winter squash.
+Head to your local farmer’s market or considering purchasing a CSA box for the freshest brussels sprouts, figs, pears, pumpkins, and winter squash.
 My personal favorite food this time of year is MUSCADINES!
 This is the only time of year you can find them, and they’re so delicious.

 4. Indulge in Fall Baking

-When I think of fall, I think of the smell of apple pie wafting through the kitchen.
+When I think of fall time, I think of the smell of apple pie wafting through the kitchen.
 Take this time to indulge in all your favorite fall recipes.
 Try making a fresh pumpkin pie without using canned pumpkin.
 Bake allll the cookies 🙂 These vegan pumpkin cookies with maple glaze sound amazing.
 I also enjoy making homemade apple sauce in the fall!